 I want there to be such a thing as magic.
 I am kind of suspicious that there isn't such a thing and what appears magical usually has a perfectly reasonable explanation, yet I still believe.
 Does that make me "agnostic?"
 It seems to me we are all connected.
 So, to be unkind or uncaring to anyone is like being unkind and uncaring to our self?
 That makes sense to me, yet I fail to always do what what makes sense, and feel rotten and disappointed in myself when I do.
 It seems living is working to do what makes sense.

-For those who are interested, I've taken a few tests that assess your personality.
+For those who are interested, I've taken a few tests that assess personality.
 I'm EINTFP on Meyers Briggs (I know, two extra letters, but am level on EI and TF).
+I test out as a "nurturer" and a "skeptic" (anyone else think those two seem on opposite sides?).
+It seems to bear out though, I do critical care nursing.
 I question authority of all types, including my own.
 I hate to see anyone hurting, even if they've been a jerk (heck, we are all potential jerks given the 'right' circumstances).
-Jerkdom is often a momentary choice, it doesn't have to be a permanent condition.
+I think jerkdom is a momentary choice, it doesn't have to be a permanent condition.